biering/qlaster-launch/_posts/2016-06-30-more-about-qlaster.markdown

 ### Visualize to reinvent your social network experience

-We think the visualization of common social networks are not suitable for the modern web.
+We think the visualization of common social networks is not suitable for the modern web.
 There are many other ways to provide a better view to the social media data.
 Today, all you got is a never ending list to scroll.

 That's the reason why we want to achieve a great and modern visualization for different social media data allowing the user to work with these information in a very fast and productive way.
 Also we were planning a network visualization about the connections between users in a cluster-like representation.
 Otherwise we want to create an overview for your chat connections.
-But in the following you see a demo which visualize the newest feed in a specific stream.
+In the following you see a demo which visualize the newest feed in a specific stream.
 With that you can check the newest posts you got without scrolling down the page.

 <!-- aker, erste gleich aktiv -->